U.S. Service Academy Nominations

 - Applicants are encouraged to submit in July & August to ensure that application materials are fully completed in advance of the deadline.

-- Decision emails/letters regarding interviews mailed to all applicants.
+- Decision emails/letters regarding interviews sent to all applicants.
 Not all applicants will be selected for an interview.

 - Personal interviews conducted by the Congressman’s district board.
 Interviews will be held at the district office in Jacksonville.

 - Please keep the interview date open on your calendar.
 There are no make-up or alternate dates.